kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 ---
 layout: default.liquid
-title: Software that changes
+title: Software that changes, designing for maintainability in a world that won't sit still.
 tags: [ software design ]
 ---

-Now I am at the airport because my flight has been delayed for two hours.
-During this week, my team is gathering in Copenhagen and we are preparing workshops, talks and discussions as a way to do team building and align our expectations and team practices.
-Guess what, I'll use this dead time waiting in Barcelona's Airport  preparing some content that I can reuse later.

-I suggested discussing about how to ensure that software is maintainable during active development.
+I'm writing this from the airport.
+My flight's been delayed by two hours.

+I assumed I'd be in the air by now, heading to my team offsite in Copenhagen.
+But plans changed, unexpectedly, inconveniently and without much warning.

+And it made me think, this is exactly what happens in software design.

+We build systems based on assumptions, about business rules, dependencies, stability, everything.
+And then, changes.
+Requirements change, data is wrong, the timeline moves and you need to deliver on time.

+So while I wait sitting on the floor at Barcelona's airport, and because I need to prepare some content for the team gathering on Copenhagen, I want to share a few thoughts about how to build software that changes well.
+And why most of our assumptions in design time don't hold well.

 From my experience I believe this is the core problem:

 <div class="fun-fact">